ANCPLabOldenburg/ancpbids_documentation/index.md

 ## Learning Objectives
 - Learn more about ancpBIDS.
 - Learn how to use ancpBIDS to query, read and write BIDS datasets.
-- Learn how to tntegrate ancpBIDS within your pipeline.
+- Learn how to integrate ancpBIDS within your pipeline.

 ## Requirements for this tutorial
-- A working version of Python3
+- A working version of Python3.
-- Some familiarity with MEG or MRI data
+- Some familiarity with MEG or MRI data.
-- Some familiarity with GitHub
+- Some familiarity with GitHub.

 ## I've got a question!

-If you have any questions or encounter issues  while working with ancpBIDS, please don’t hesitate to report them on our [GitHUb Issues page](https://github.com/ANCPLabOldenburg/ancp-bids/issues)
+If you have any questions or encounter issues  while working with ancpBIDS, please don’t hesitate to report them on our [GitHUb Issues page.](https://github.com/ANCPLabOldenburg/ancp-bids/issues)

 ![gif](https://cdn.dribbble.com/userupload/27069479/file/original-27ffd4263bacaaacf46e43427621e890.gif)